Tool Design & Development

 A core function of EPLI is to design, develop, and prototype resources that help donors and the intermediaries who support them increase the effectiveness of their giving.
-All tools designed by EPLI are intended to be shared through a Creative Commons license.
-You can find a selection of some of our completed tools below.
+All publications designed by EPLI are intended to be shared through a Creative Commons license.
+You can find a selection of some of our completed publications below.

 LearnEP is a self-paced online course that is freely accessible for all who are interested in elevating their philanthropic practice.
 This course is designed to help you, your family, and your advisors engage in thoughtful conversations, be effective in your charitable giving, and anchor your philanthropy around what most deeply inspires you.